timoxley/til/vim/eslint-flow-linting.md

 ## Why not `x` ?

 I had the most difficulty getting these other solutions to use the locally installed `eslint`/`flow` executable rather than a globally installed one. **Linters should never rely on globally installed executables or config files**, they should only ever use the current package's dependencies and configuration.
 Global packages cannot be version managed by the project's `package.json`, so two developers could be using totally different versions of `eslint`/`flow`.
 Additionally, using global eslint means all the project's eslint plugins need to be installed globally, but is a massive hassle if you need to use different versions of any of these tools simultaneously on different projects.
+Hats off to `ale` for getting this right from the start.

 FYI: if you need to run locally installed excutables from the commandline you can use [timoxley/npm-run](https://github.com/timoxley/npm-run).